 In order to get paid as a freelancer, you need a way to showcase your work for potential clients.
 Portfolio pieces can come from student projects, work you do for family and friends, or mockups you create just to show off.
 Just be sure that the work in your portfolio is representative of the best you can do.

 One of the best ways to build a portfolio as you are starting a freelance business is to volunteer for something you believe in.
 Choose a small local business, a charity or a family member who could use something that you have to provide.
 Do amazing work for them, and you will not only be helping a great cause, you will have something you are proud of to show prospective clients.

 Land that first client

 The real question most people have when wondering how to go about starting a freelance business is how do I get someone to pay me to do what I love?
 The short answer is—you have to put in the work.
 You have to do all of the things above to become a successful freelancer.

-The longer answer about how to get that first client isn’t that complicated, either.
 The first client is typically the hardest to get, because someone is taking a chance on you without having a lot of references or a ton of work or success stories to look at.

 If you ask ten freelancers how they landed their first account, nine of them will tell you it was from networking.
 Start by letting your personal and professional contacts know what you do and that you are looking for work.
 You never know what might turn up.
 I found my first paying client through a past coworker, and I have personally worked with many freelancers who have found their clients through friends and colleagues.
 Get the word out, land that first job, and if you do good work, more clients will follow.